County steps up efforts to reach homeless with targeted outreach

 It can be difficult to convince people to get the help they need, but when they accept, the rewards are great.

-“This is the most rewarding job I’ve ever been in,” said Victoria Rico, a lead outreach specialist for Flood, who participated in Wednesday’s event.
+“This is the most rewarding job I’ve ever been in,” said Victoria Rico, a lead outreach specialist for Flood, who participated in Jan.
+17’s event.
 “When they do finally connect, you get to see them from when they were at their lowest to when they were at their highest.”

 Welcome to the discussion.